PaulRoze/AWS-Certified-Cloud-Practitioner/Cloud Foundations and Compute/Compute_Technology_and_Services.md

     <b>Lightsail</b> is perfect for quick launches of small projects like test environments or preconfigured WordPress websites.
 </details>

-#### **You need to suggest a service that will allow your data to reside in your data center and support a hybrid deployment model.
+#### **You must suggest a service allowing your data to reside in your data center and support a hybrid deployment model.
 What can you use to do this?**
 <details>
   <summary>Answer</summary>
-    <b>Outpost</b> provide low latency and meet data residency or sovereighty regulations while still supporting a hybrid deployment model.
+    <b>Outpost</b> provides low latency and meets data residency or sovereignty regulations while supporting a hybrid deployment model.
 </details>

 ### Additional Compute Services Exam Tips